 Notifications should be open to customizable product features.
 This certainly doesn’t imply having users turning off all notifications (though that is what every user truly wants), but empowering the users for selecting the content of the notifications.
 If the user is given the control for selecting alerts, they are satisfied looking at the pings.
 If you don’t have sufficient user data to back up the design of the notification system, customization can be of great help.
 Eventually, you will follow the type of notifications that are helpful, apt and timely for the users and the ones that require changes.

 3. Apt And Timely

 How can you be relevant with notifications?
-The best practice is to use all time favorite user data analysis.
+The best practice is to use all-time favorite user data analysis.
 The actual behavior stats of the user are the best indicators for relevance.
 At the time of making notifications design, pay heed to product usage report and other information that you have collected on the target audience.
 This is a good tip to make relevant notifications for users and thereby increase the conversion rates.

 Timeliness is also an important factor here and that means you ought to notify the users of proper time especially when they are least likely to ignore it.
-Of course, nighttime is just not useful for prompting notifications.
+Of course, nighttime is just not useful for prompt notifications.
 User stats are a great source for collecting data as they reveal about the time zones of their locations and the best time when they are likely to look at a message.

 4. Clarity In Message

 The content of the notifications should correspond to the language of the users both literally and figuratively.
 Make sure that the message is understandable and doesn’t confuse the users.
 Phrases like ‘you have won’ and ‘100% free’ are a big no-no as they look like spam messages and raise more doubt than belief in the minds of the customers.